 Welcome to Worcester City Council’s strategic plan for the next five years: Building a successful future on 2,000 years of history.
-This plan is not just about the Council’s activities but about how we hope residents and stakeholders can pull together to create a successful, vibrant and sustainable Worcester.
-As Leaders of the Council’s three political parties we have come together to formulate our shared vision of a future Worcester; only by working together with partners across the city can it become a reality.
+This is a refresh of the 2016-2021 plan and continues to focus not just on the Council’s activities but on how we hope residents and stakeholders can continue to work together for a successful, vibrant and sustainable Worcester.
+As Leaders of each of the Council’s political parties we have come together to renew our shared vision of a future Worcester; only by working together with partners across the city can it become a reality.

 - Councillor Adrian Gregson, Leader, Labour group

 - Councillor Mel Allcott, Leader, Liberal Democrat Group

 We want people in Worcester to feel they are part of a city where they have positive relationships with each other, where they feel safe and where they are able to succeed to the best of their abilities.